joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 ![EX1]({{ "../assets/HyperFlow_15min/HyperFlow_15min.009.jpeg" | absolute_url }}){: style="display: block; margin: auto;"}

-We may also move vectors between to tangent spaces.
+We may also move vectors between tangent spaces.
 The operation that does this but "preserves" the metric is known as parallel transport.
 We'll see later on that parallel transport doesn't induce any change in volume.